 Unexpected dental emergencies can happen at any time and are well beyond our control.
 Even if you’re not a regular patient of ours, we are here to help!
 Follow our guidelines if you experience any of the following:

-Then, call us as soon as possible and make your way over to our offices for treatment!
+Then, call us as soon as possible and make your way over to our Mound office for treatment!
 For true emergencies, we can usually see you the same day!

 The first step is to clean the area, carefully rinse your mouth with warm water and apply a cold compress.
 If you’ve lost a tooth, try to set it back within the socket.
 You can also place it between your cheek and gum line, or drop it in a container of milk to safeguard it as you make your way to our offices.

 West Lakes Dentistry is open to emergency dental services, even if you’re completely new to our practice!
 We utilize advanced technology to provide you and your family with the best care possible, from digital intraoral scanners to professional-grade tools and treatments that are of the highest quality.

 You should never wait to seek emergency dental treatment!
 Not only is a broken tooth, or infection, quite painful but it will not resolve on its own.
 That is how infection can set in or even spread to other areas of the body which can be life-threatening.
 Call us right away, and we’ll schedule an appointment for you at our next availability.

 Dental anxiety is an entirely common issue for most Americans, and we understand that.
 However, it is important to know that medical emergencies do not resolve themselves.
 Without intervention, infection can set in, or dig deeper within the jaw and spread through the bloodstream to other organs or areas.

 The risks of not seeking medical attention for damaged teeth are: